holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.5 Tactical Meetings

-The Secretary of a Circle is responsible for scheduling regular **_“Tactical Meetings”_** to facilitate the Circle’s operations.
+The Secretary of a Circle is responsible for scheduling **_“Tactical Meetings”_** to facilitate the Circle’s operations.
 The Facilitator is responsible for presiding over Tactical Meetings in alignment with the following rules.
 A Circle may adopt a Policy to add additional rules or to change or remove any of these default rules for its Tactical Meetings.

 #### 2.5.1 Focus & Intent